Li-Li-Whu/Point2Roof/README.md

 To train and test DeepRoof, we construct a new dataset of roof building 3D reconstruction.
 To further evaluate the performance of the proposed Point2Roof, we also construct a small real dataset.
 The real building point clouds are selected from [RoofN3D](https://github.com/sarthakTUM/roofn3d).
 Now, this dataset only has 500 buildings.
 We will further expand this real dataset.
-The final real dataset will be opened as soon as possible.

 The synthetic and real dataset can be downloaded from [[baiduyun](https://pan.baidu.com/s/1Esbpnp30fWHA1_7eXwcYtQ) :nou3].
 You can directly unzip the file to obtain all train and test sets.